 - a.
-Annual Declaration of LP and Stated Configuration. - a.
-The LP dimension declared for a yacht at the time her certificate was issued or renewed is intended to remain in effect for the duration of the year for which the certificate was issued.
-Rating changes resulting from changes in the LP dimension, typically the result of buying a new sail after the season's certificate has been issued, may be made only once a year, upon written application to the PHRF Committee, stating the reasons for the change.
-Such applications will not be approved if the Committee finds that the proposed change is an attempt to fine tune the yacht's rating for anticipated weather conditions in any specific race, series, or time of year.
-The effective date of any such rating change is the first Monday following the approval of such change.
-If this results in a yacht's rating being changes during a regatta series, the rating used for that series is at the discretion of the sponsoring Organizing Authority. - b.
+Annual Declaration of sail size and stated configuration. - a.
+The size of sails declared for a yacht at the time her certificate was issued or renewed is intended to remain in effect for the duration of the year for which the certificate was issued.
+Members may request a change to their rated sails in limited circumstances, typically the result of taking delivery of a new sail after the season's certificate has been issued or suffering unrepairable damage to a sail and retiring it from inventory.
+Such a request may be made only once per year, and requires a written application to the PHRF Committee stating the reasons for the change.
+Such requests will not be approved if the Committee finds that the proposed change is an attempt to fine tune the yacht's rating to suit anticipated weather or qualification requirements of any specific race, series, or time of year.
+The effective date of any such rating change is first Monday following the approval of such change unless otherwise approved by the Committee.
+If this results in a yacht's rating being changed during a regatta series, the rating used for that series is at the discretion of the sponsoring Organizing Authority. - b.
 Any other changes to the configuration of the boat after a certificate has been issued are not typically allowed.
-This includes the Plus One adjustment.
-If an owner finds themselves in unique circumstances and an inseason change to something on their certificate is necessary, then the handicapper who rated the boat should be contacted and the boat will be reviewed at the next PHRF committee meeting as if it were a new application.
-Regardless of circumstances, this will only be allowed in rare situations and only once a year. - c.
+If an owner finds themselves in unique circumstances and an in-season change to something on their certificate is necessary, then the handicapper who rated the boat should be contacted and the boat will be reviewed at the next PHRF committee meeting as if it were a new application.
+Regardless of circumstances, this will only be allowed in rare situations and only once a year.
+This rule is NOT intended to be interpreted by members as an entitlement to one elective reconfiguration per year, but rather as an accommodation for owners who find themselves forced into changes as a result of damage or loss to reconfigure for the remainder of the season. - c.
 Owners who request to undo mid-season changes that were requested less than 12months prior will be called to explain their circumstances to the Committee.
-This rule spans Annual Declarations and is intended to discourage fine tuning of a yacht's rating to the anticipated weather conditions in a specific race, series or time of year.
+This rule spans Annual Declarations and is intended to further discourage fine tuning of a yacht's rating around specific events or prevailing weather conditions.